PHYS 1 & 2 SERIES FAQS

 - When a student enrolls in a UCSD course, they acknowledge and accept the posted days and times of all scheduled course components, including the final exam.
 A student who remains enrolled after the course syllabus has been issued acknowledges and accepts the policies and protocols detailed in the course syllabus.
 A student who is unable to commit to the entire course for any reason is expected to drop the course within the allowable timeframe outlined in the posted campus information.

-You must attend the lecture/lab section you are officially enrolled in on WebReg each week of the term.
+You must attend the lecture/lab/discussion section you are officially enrolled in on WebReg each week of the term.
 Only the professor has the authority to grant an exception and any exception is not guaranteed.

 Should I attend my 1 series or 2 series class while I'm waitlisted?